 - The courses aligned to the curriculum for that program or course (this is the x-axis across the top)

 - Tags to indicate the nature of an alignment - whether a given course introduces, reinforces, or enables a student to master a particular outcome

 - Alignments to the specific measures used to assess the outcome in the given course

 In these examples, you can see where the outcomes are being introduced, reinforced, and mastered in the courses listed on the left, as well as where there is an associated assessment activity to measure outcome achievement

-Customize the Legend to Tell Your Story
+Using the Key to Tell Your Data’s Story